Rohitashsingh89/portfolio2.0.0/README.md

  - [Tailwind CSS](https://tailwindcss.com/) - For User Interface
 - [React Hooks  ](https://reactjs.org/docs/hooks-intro.html) - For managing and centralizing application state
 - [daisyUI  ](https://daisyui.com/docs/changelog/) - For User Interface

+## Usage

+- Register a new account or log in if you already have one.
+- Create and publish your blogs, categorize them, and engage with your readers.
+- Use the intuitive editor to craft visually appealing blog posts.
+- Interact with the blogging platform from various devices seamlessly.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.